LemesoftNostalgic/sprint-o-matic/README.md

 The native application has been tested against Ubuntu 20.04 and Windows 10.
 The web version requires a relatively modern browser.

-Using the **--accurate** command-line parameter requires relatively modern Linux PC due to its search algorithms that run in separate processes.
+Using the **--accurate** command-line parameter requires a powerful Linux PC due to its search algorithms that run in separate processes.